 Annual family pass:**: €80

-*Reduced tariffs: minors, students, senior citizens, large families, job seekers, disabled persons.
+*Reduced tariffs: minors, students, senior citizens (over 65), large families, job seekers, disabled persons.

 ** Family Pass: unlimited access to the museum for 2 adults + 2 children (valid for one year after the date of purchase, does not include guided tours).